smalldata-ai/ferry/docs/destinations/mysql.md

 ## 📌 Prerequisites

-Before using MySQL as a source, ensure:
+Before using MySQL as a destination, ensure:
 - MySQL is running and accessible.
 - You have a valid **connection string** (`mysql://user:password@host:port/database`).
 - The user has **write access** to the database.